TheShovel/co-funk/README.md

 The 2 folders will both contain:
 <ul>
   <li>A "character.json" file</li>
-  <li>The poses as sepearate frames, followed by their name and frame number</li>
+  <li>The poses as separate frames, followed by their name and frame number</li>
   <li>The icon of the character, named "icon.png"</li>
 </ul>
 Look in the "Mods" folder for examples.

 ### character.json
 The "character.json" file will contain the configuration of the character.<br>
-This is it's structure:
+This is its structure:
 <ul>
   <li>"size": size of the character</li>
   <li>"cameraX": where the cameraX goes when this character sings</li>